GaygysyzMyradov/coffee-shop-arabica/README.md

 coffee-shop-arabica is also back-end functional using PHP and MySQL.
 Although I got some help on this part of the project, I am looking forward to fully improve my skills on PHP as well.

-I can say I learned a lot but unfortunately, the webpage is still static and not responsive and that is something I am planning to learn and implement.
+I can say I learned a lot but unfortunately, the webpage is still static and not responsive and that is something I am planning to learn and implement in the near future.

 * * *